 Why gender lens investing?
 Simply put, companies and countries that include and empower women perform better than those that do not.
-Beyond values alignment, there is the potential to improve the risk/reward profile of investors' portfolios.
+Beyond a moral justification, there is the potential to improve the risk/reward profile of investors' portfolios.

 A POWERFUL GLOBAL TREND